 An employer may not conduct a medical examination or make any disabilityrelated inquiries of job applicants until after a conditional offer of employment has been made.
-42 U.S.C. § 12112(d)(ii)(a).
 Before making a conditional offer, an employer may inquire as to the ability of the applicants to perform the essential functions of the job with or without a reasonable accommodation.
-42 U.S.C. § 12112(d)(ii)(b).
 If an employer asks whether an applicant can perform an essential function of the job with or without a reasonable accommodation, the question must be phrased as a "yes or no" question.
 (Because of the nature of this inquiry, it should be asked in writing on the application form, not during an interview.)
 An employer cannot ask whether a reasonable accommodation is needed to perform the essential functions of the job unless the applicant has a known disability.